-I almost hate to recommend it, but one of the places I’ve gotten the most hard to find games from recently has been Facebook.
-There are a wide variety of marketplaces people have created on facebook and you can usually find one in your area that is specifically game related.
+There are a wide variety of marketplaces people have created on Facebook and you can usually find one in your area that is specifically game related.
 Right here in Windsor we’ve got a Buy and Sell for Geeks group and a Windsor Board Game Buy/Sell group.

 Along with marketplaces, you can also find people listing games for sale on their personal pages or in groups.
 If you are looking to buy a game, jump into one of the busier board game groups and ask if anyone is selling.

 The same goes for other social media.
 I got a copy of a long out of print RPG boxed set by noting on Twitter that I was looking for a copy.
 Someone who had a copy sent me a DM and I managed to get it by only having to pay for shipping.
 I had similar things happen back on G+.

 Check your local Kijiji/Craigslist while you are at it.
 I haven’t had much luck with this myself, but I know other people who have gotten lucky.

 I did a couple of searches on Facebook and didn’t currently see anyone selling Atlantic Star.